savander/surrealdb-client/README.md

 ![GitHub Actions](https://github.com/savander/surrealdb-client/actions/workflows/main.yml/badge.svg)
 -->

-> # ⚠️ Caution!
+> # ⚠️ Warning!
-> The package is in the very early development phase and is not yet useful for anything other than testing.
+> The package is in the very early stages of development.

 <br>